cagarcia2011/htmx-go-templ-tw-starter/README.md

 -   [Tailwindcss](https://tailwindcss.com/docs/installation):

     -   For this starter I used the [standalone CLI build](https://tailwindcss.com/blog/standalone-cli) to use without Node.
     -   I added the build to my path and renamed the file to `twcss`.
-If you decide to name the file differently make sure to change the `Makefile` with the right name:'
+If you decide to name the file differently make sure to change the `Makefile` with the right name:

         ```bash
         css: